 UR convenes its members every two years at UR Global Forums.
 Additionally, regions, countries and cities have hosted their own smaller UR events, and the USA to allow the host city, country or region to host on issues relevant to them.

-UR has hosted a global forum every two years The UR Community site was created prior to the first UR Forum in 2010.
-The site was created to enable conference participants to exchanges ideas on the various session topics leading up to, and following the conference.
-Today there are more than 3,200 members, representing over 125 countries.
+The UR Community website was created prior to the first UR Forum in 2010 to enable conference participants to exchanges ideas on the various session topics leading up to, and following the conference.

 Contact us: Simone Balog-Way, Disaster Risk Communication and Management Analyst, GFDRR Innovation Lab sbalogway [at] worldbank [dot] org